DuncanWilder/BooleanSearchParser/README.md

 ## Complex Examples
 |Input|Output|
 |-----|------|
-`"business development" or "it sales" and (danish or dutch or italian or denmark or holland or netherlands or italy)` | `"business development" +"it sales" +(danish dutch italian denmark holland netherlands italy)`
+`"business development" or "it sales" and (danish or dutch or italian or denmark or holland or netherlands or italy)` | `"business development" "it sales" +(danish dutch italian denmark holland netherlands italy)`
 `(procurement or buying or purchasing) and (marine or sea) and (engineering or engineer)` | `+(procurement buying purchasing) +(marine sea) +(engineering engineer)`